 A Car Accident Scarred Her Face And Almost Ended Her Career

 Tragedy struck in 1926 just as Lombard's career was taking off.
-The teen was just starting to receive consistent attention from studios when she was involved in a car accident.
-The windshield shattered, and Lombard's face was sliced badly.
-Her wounds were so significant that she had to have a painful cosmetic surgery without anesthesia for any hope of maintaining her looks.
+The teen was starting to receive consistent attention from studios when she was involved in a car accident.
+The windshield shattered, badly slicing Lombard's face.
+Her wounds were significant, and she underwent painful cosmetic surgery without anesthesia for any hope of maintaining her looks.

-Though the surgery was successful, she was still left with visible scars on her lip, eyebrow, and cheek.
-For a young woman working in an industry that valued looks, Lombard was understandably terrified that this would end her career before it had even gotten going.
+Though the surgery was successful, Lombard was left with visible scars on her lip, eyebrow, and cheek.
+For a young woman working in an industry that valued looks, Lombard was understandably terrified this would end her career before it even got going.
 Indeed, Fox Pictures declined to renew her contract after the incident.
-Refusing to give up, Lombard studied makeup and lighting techniques that would minimize the visual impact of the imperfections, and was able to find work within a year of being dropped by Fox.
+Refusing to give up, Lombard studied makeup and lighting techniques that would minimize the visual impact of the imperfections, and she was able to find work within a year of Fox dropping her.

-Clark Gable Was The Love Of Her Life
+Clark Gable Was The Love Of Carole Lombard's Life